 What protective adults need to know

 Three quarters of children who are sexually abused don't tell anyone about it and many keep their secret all their lives.
-Sexual abusers are more likely to be people we know, and could well be people we care about; more than 8 out of 10 children who are sexually abused know their abuser.
+People who sexually abuse children are more likely to be people we know, and could well be people we care about; more than 8 out of 10 children who are sexually abused know the person who abused them.
 They are family members or friends, neighbours or babysitters - many hold responsible positions in society.
-The closer the relationship between the abuser and the victim, the less likely they are to talk about it.
+The closer the relationship between the child and the person carrying out the abuse, the less likely the child is to talk about it.

 Children often show us rather than tell us that something is worrying or upsetting them so being aware of the warning signs is vital.
 However, children may give vague hints that something is happening.
 Their information may not be clear and they may not have the words to explain what is happening to them.
 The way adults respond to this is vital to ensuring the child's safety.